Despite a Thousand Disappointments, I Still Believe in Good People

 In general, we say that emotionally intelligent people are those who are characterized by being fair, authentic, loyal, honest, prudent, and respectful.
 These are aspects that often define people who are well balanced.

-Kindness is a gift that must be enjoyed just as must as it must be worked on.
+Kindness is a gift that must be enjoyed just as much as it must be worked on.
 In order to reach this emotional balance that we admire so much, we must learn to overcome our destructive emotions.

 As we already know, very few people are able to make these destructive emotions simply disappear, and most likely they can never disappear completely.
 This would go against the emotional nature of humans.
 In order to overcome these difficult feelings, we must work on certain aspects them and of ourselves:

 As we have already stated, we must cut ourselves off from the idea that our emotions are intolerable and take a step beyond to be able to consolidate this new belief.
 When these emotions we consider destructive emerge, we must think about them, what they mean, and what created them.